 The man cave has been steadily gaining popularity in home building recently.
 Today some man caves even feature amenities such as a separate shower, media display, gym equipment and a full bar.
 Keep in mind, having one’s own personalized space is actually often psychologically good for everyone!

-While many women enjoy the kitchen as their alone zone, men tend to like going into their man caves to think about life, enjoy some sports, or, simply to spend time fixing things or enjoying hobby.
+While many women enjoy the kitchen as their alone zone – and more recently find themselves relaxing, reading, doing yoga in "She Sheds" – men tend to like going into their man caves to think about life, enjoy some sports, or, simply to spend time fixing things or enjoying hobby.
 So if you are in the process of choosing a new house plan to build a home soon, here are some ideas for making sure your family has the best man cave possible.

-This 7,404 sq. ft. luxury house plan (#161-1007) was featured in The Wall Street Journal.
-The basement is perfect as a man cave or for family parties and hosting guests, with a large bar in the center of the floorplan along with a media area, billiards, as well as a home theater.
+This 7,404 sq. ft. luxury home (top, Plan #161-1007) was featured in The Wall Street Journal.
+The basement (bottom) is perfect as a "step-up" man cave – or for family parties and hosting guests, with a large bar in the center of the floor plan along with a media area, billiards, as well as a home theater.

 Whether you enjoy drinking or not, there is a chance your guests will, so a well-stocked mini bar that houses a mini refrigerator will come in handy.
-Also, many men collect fine wine – so why not pair his man cave near the wine cellar with easy access.
-If this is the case, make sure this wine cellar space is built with the right temperature controls.
-Here's another blog posts on building a wine bar or cellar.
+Also, many men collect fine wine – so why not pair his man cave near the wine cellar with easy access?
+If this is the case, make sure the wine cellar space is built with the right temperature controls.
+Here's another blog post on building a wine bar or cellar.

 Your granite-top bar might feature chrome counter stools to give the space an edge or an animal print or Moroccan wool rug might fit in nicely.
 Custom-built bookcases and cabinets can come in handy for trophies, photo albums, books, and other collectibles such as comic book collections that he might want to share when bonding with his buddies.